odinuv/web/en/apv/articles/programming/index.md

 acquainted with the language library.
 Contrary to popular belief, a programmer spends most of his time reading manuals for the libraries.

-Apart from standard library which comes bundled with every language interpreter (or compiler), there are also many 3rd party libraries.
-In general, the term **library** represents an external set of functions which we (as a programmers) include in our application without modification.
+Apart from a standard library which comes bundled with every language interpreter (or compiler), there are also many 3rd party libraries.
+In general, the term **library** represents an external set of functions which we (as programmers) include in our application without modification.
 There are also other terms describing a set of functions like *packages*, *modules*, *extensions*, *plugins*.
 In principle, all these represent the same thing.

 ## Summary
-In this article, you learned the basic programming jargon.
-If you do not feel confident having intuitive understanding of the below terms, try to take a course at [Codecademy](https://www.codecademy.com/) which should help you digest them better.
+In this article, you have learned the basic programming jargon.
+If you do not feel confident having intuitive understanding of the terms below, try to take a course at [Codecademy](https://www.codecademy.com/) which should help you digest them better.

 It is very important to understand that the source code is executed so that each